nus-cs2103/website-base/admin/policies-fragment.md

 <div id="policy-reuse">

+**Scope:** The policies on reuse apply to all project deliverables that are normally expected to be your own work (i.e., code, code comments, documentation, diagrams, images, etc.) unless stated otherwise.

 **Reuse is encouraged.
 However, note that reuse has its own costs** (such as the learning curve, additional complexity, usage restrictions, and unknown bugs).
 Furthermore, you will not be given credit for work done by others.
 Rather, you will be given credit for _reusing_ work done by others.

 * You are allowed to reuse work from your classmates or past students, subject to following conditions: